Papanui railway station: Halcyon years (1956–1991)

 The decline of the passenger service started in 1956 when the number of trains dropped to three daily return runs, one of which was provided by a pair of twinset railcars.
 On 27 March 1957, the midday train was cancelled.
 A decade later, locomotive-hauled carriage trains replaced the railcars on 3 July 1967, at which time the number of services dropped further to just one daily return train.

 Diesel-electric motive power replaced steam but it was not enough to arrest the falling popularity of the passenger services.
 The end came on 30 April 1976, by which time the train was often failing to attract a sufficient number of passengers for the two carriages then attached to the trains.
-Thereafter the only passenger trains to regularly pass through Papanui were the long-haul Picton carriage trains, sometimes called the Picton Express (which stopped at Papanui), latterly and variously known as the Coastal Pacific and the TranzCoastal from 1988.
+Thereafter the only passenger trains to regularly pass through Papanui were the long-haul Picton carriage trains, sometimes called the Picton Express (which stopped at Papanui), latterly and variously known as the Coastal Pacific and the TranzCoastal from 25 September 1988.

 Papanui stopped accepting general goods consignments on 13 October 1986 and was thereafter designated a Special Purpose Freight Terminal for the handling of private siding traffic.
 It was noted at the time the types of freight handled through Papanui as coal and tyres with private siding customers being Thomas Brown (a coal merchant), Sanitarium Health Foods, and Firestone Tire and Rubber but that Sanitarium's siding was due to close.

 Demise and disposition

-After closing in 1991, the station building remained vacant for several years.
+After closing in June 1991, the station building remained vacant for several years.
 The Christchurch City Council agreed in late 1993 to purchase the station building as part of a deal to acquire land for road purposes to extend Restell Street.
 Surplus railway land at Papanui was transferred to the Department of Survey and Land Information on 1 January 1994 for disposal purposes.

 Having acquired the property in 1994, the Council rejected proposals to either relocate or demolish the building and, after some initial difficulty, was eventually able to find a commercial tenant.